Commonly Asked Questions & Answers about the OAAA Faculty-Student Mentoring Program

 Can I choose my own mentor or student?

 Yes, you can.
-It is best to let Dean Grimes know when you apply (and make sure that your mentor or student has also completed an application), so that you can be assigned at the start of the new academic year.
+It is best to let Dean Thomas know when you apply (and make sure that your mentor or student has also completed an application), so that you can be assigned at the start of the new academic year.
 If the student is a new applicant, s/he still must attend an orientation session or meet individually with Dean Thomas.